- Sample Essay: University of Chicago - June 18, 2015

 Alternatively, it’s also not a great idea to blindly throw out applications to every Ivy League or top school without knowing anything about them.
 The college admissions process is about matchmaking; colleges are trying to match you to their school and they can easily sift through halfhearted applicants.
 This truth especially becomes clear when you complete “Why X School” essays as well as engage with school interviewers, who want to determine if you really would be a good fit for the school.

 If you haven’t yet decided on a solid set of schools, do your research now.
 If you are unable to visit a school, use the Internet.
-The Admissions Hero College Statistics Database is also full of useful information that has been aggregated for your free viewing.
 Students should have a decided school list by no later than August 1st.
 This list should consist of a balanced 8-12 schools: we recommend 1-3 safety schools, 4-5 target schools, and 3-4 reach schools.
 For particularly exceptional students that are looking to apply to most of the nation’s top 15 schools (and unequivocally have the stats and extracurricular profile as justification), modify your list to include your state school and maybe one other safety, 2 target schools, and 5-8 reach schools.

 Be realistic when determining if a school is a safety, target, or reach.
 Look at past acceptances from your high school to that university; how well do you compare to those applicants?
 If possible, view accepted student profiles; do you have the same academic and extracurricular profiles?